 Unfortunately, many nursing homes do not adequately screen or train their employees.
 Oftentimes, there are not enough staff members around to attend to patients or assess the treatment the patients are receiving.
 Nursing home residents tend to be in a more vulnerable position mentally or physically, making it difficult for them to defend themselves or speak up when abuse does occur.

 What Treatment Is Considered Abusive in a Nursing Home?

-What kinds of treatment are considered abusive in the context of nursing home living?
+How do you identify nursing home abuse cases?
+What kind of treatment is considered abusive in the context of nursing home living?
 The law specifies several different types of abuse that are explicitly illegal.
 Let’s take a closer look.

 If a staff member is knowingly and/or purposefully causing physical harm to a resident, this is abuse.
 This may include pinching, hitting, kicking, pushing, or scratching.
 It can also include the performance of improper and risky medical procedures.